BardMusicPlayer/BardMusicPlayer/README.md

-# bardmusicplayer
+# Bard Music Player
-Bard Music Player releases
+Bard Music Player is an automated music player for playing MIDI songs in FFXIV using the in-game Bard's Performance mode.